MHenderson1988/kmlplus/README.md

 ### Classes and functions

-v3.0 has stripped back to one single class which contains functions to create points, circles, cylinders, polygons, polyhedrons and linestrings.
+v3.0 has stripped back to one single class which contains functions to process_points points, circles, cylinders, polygons, polyhedrons and linestrings.

 #### KmlPlus (Class)